bufbuild/knit/README.md

 the N+1 problem, and first-class support for error handling with partial responses.
 It is built on top of Protobuf and Connect.**

+**Use the Knit standalone gateway to call all your existing gRPC services from the web with the Knit client via normal HTTP load balancers.
+No changes to your services are needed to use the declarative queries, response shaping, or the error handling.
+Use more advanced feature like relations and partial responses as the need arises.**

 **Knit is currently in alpha (α), and looking for feedback.
 Learn how to use it with the [Tutorial].**

 ---